naja-an/RAG-Based-Q-A-Chatbot/README.md

 ## Project Workflow
 1. Upload a document or enter a URL
+The user uploads a document (PDF, DOCX, or TXT) or provides a URL.
-The file is loaded and split into smaller chunks using a RecursiveCharacterTextSplitter.
+The content is extracted and split into smaller chunks using a RecursiveCharacterTextSplitter for efficient retrieval.

-2. Vectorization
+2. Embedding & Vector Store Creation
-Each chunk is converted into embeddings using Ollama Embeddings and stored in FAISS.
+Each chunk is converted into embeddings using Ollama Embeddings (embeddinggemma model).

-3. Document Summary
-The system creates a quick summary of the content — used later by the guardrail.
+These embeddings are stored in a FAISS vector store for fast similarity search.

-4. User Query & Guardrail
+3. User Query
-Every user query is checked for relevance using an LLM-based filter (is_query_relevant_llm).

-    - If irrelevant, the bot warns the user.
+Context-Aware Question Answering
+For every user query, a history-aware retriever reformulates the question based on previous chat context (e.g., “What is Bert?” (first question)
+“What is it used for?” (second question) is converted to “What is BERT used for?”).

-    - If relevant, it retrieves matching chunks from FAISS and generates an answer using ConversationalRetrievalChain.
+The refined query retrieves relevant chunks from FAISS, and the LLM generates a concise, contextually accurate response.

-5. Conversation Memory
+4. Conversation Memory & Continuity
-Maintains the chat history using ConversationBufferMemory.
+Chat history is maintained using ConversationBufferMemory, allowing for continuous, context-aware dialogue across multiple queries within a session.

 ------------------------------------------------------------------------